Use DRH Tools Locally

 Using DRH Edge Software

-If you prefer to use the DRH Edge software for de-identification and anonymization, please follow these steps:
+If you prefer to use the DRH Edge software for local data processing and visualization, please follow these steps:

 -